modeslatt/Django-ToDo-app/README.md

 $ python manage.py migrate
 ```

 Now we need to create and admin user to run the app.
-Run the following command in your terminal and follow the instructions from the terminal:
+Run the following command in your terminal and follow the instructions:

 ```bash
 $ python manage.py createsuperuser